-For deployment with the Server Mapping Deployment Wizard, use EntireX Security if the broker is running on a platform other than BS2000/OSD.
+For deployment with the Server Mapping Deployment Wizard, use EntireX Security if the broker is running on platforms z/OS, UNIX, Windows or z/VSE.
 See Enabling the Deployment Service.

 When is an SVM File Required?

 For the IDL Extractor for COBOL